 The Science Behind The Benefits Of Sheep's Milk

-Note: Velvet Cloud yogurt contains live Lactic Acid Bacterial
+Sheep’s milk yogurt is a fermented dairy product.
+Note: Velvet Cloud yogurt contains LIVE Lactic Acid Bacteria

 Sheep milk’s protein is more readily digested and its fats are more readily converted into energy compared to cow milk, a New Zealand study has shown.
 The milk’s unique composition could make it a good option for the very young and the elderly, sports nutrition, and people who are looking for alternatives to cow’s milk, researchers say.